-What would the school gates choose do if they were freed from their moorings?
-If the clock on the classroom wall had the freedom to travel anywhere I time and space, where would it go?
-This highly imaginative and interactive workshop allows students to harvest the fruits of both their own and their classmates’ imaginations as they explore notions of empathy to construct some uniquely moving poetry inspired by the idea of granting fixed and inanimate objects freedom from their setting s and contexts.
+What would the world look like from the point of view of the the portcullis guarding Macbeth’s castle?
+What would be the memories of the the football used in the FA Cup Final?
+And what might your classroom clock dream of as it gazes?
+This highly imaginative and interactive workshop allows students to harvest the fruits of both their own and their classmates’ imaginations as they explore notions of empathy to construct some uniquely moving poetry.
 Longer workshops will see them gaining experience in presentation skills as we support them in exploring the most effective ways to deliver their poems vocally.

 Suitable for: EYFS – KS4

 Exploring (according to age): empathy, personification, subtext, descriptive writing, contrasts, rhythm, tone, pace.